Sorcerer

 Ability Score Improvement

-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, you can increase two ability scores of your choice by 1, or you can select a feat you meet the prerequisites for.
+4th-level Sorcerer feature When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one Ability Score of your choice by 2, or you can increase two Ability Scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

-- Replace one cantrip you learned from this class' spellcasting feature with another cantrip from the sorcerer spell list.
+cantrip you learned from this class' spellcasting feature with another cantrip from the Sorcerer Spell List. - Replace

 Arcane Innovations